-Anastasia Tumanova lives and works in San Francisco.
-Tumanova's work has been shown at First Amendment Gallery, Rare Device, Eleanor Harwood Gallery, The San Francisco Art Book Fair at Minnesota Street Project, and West Coast Craft — a juried showcase of the best creative talent on the West Coast.
-She has been most recently featured by Creative Mornings, Design Sponge, and Create Magazine.
+Born in Moscow, Russia, her heritage continues to inform her style, which is evocative of Eastern European folk art.
+Tumanova's work has been shown at First Amendment Gallery, Eleanor Harwood Gallery, The San Francisco Art Book Fair at the Minnesota Street Project, and West Coast Craft.
+Her work has been featured by Design Sponge, Create Magazine, Creative Mornings, and Luxe Interiors.
 She shares her creative process on Instagram @weareclaystudio.

 Why We Are Clay?